saintsim/adventofcode/src/cheat_sheet/cheatsheet.md

     line.splitlines()  # split on line breaks
-    ','.join(['bob','fred']) # create comma seperated list of items eval('6 * 5') # use eval to evaluate a formula in a string
+    ','.join(['bob','fred']) # create comma seperated list of items eval('6 * 5') # use eval to evaluate a formula in a string name.find('bob') # returns index of first match, -1 if no match name.rfind('bob') # same ss find but for last match

 [W3 string functions doc](https://www.w3schools.com/python/python_ref_string.asp)